jasraj/q-doc/README.md

 ### Documenting Code

-In order to use this documentation generator, your function comments must confirm to the schema defined in this section.
+In order to use this documentation generator, your function comments must conform to the schema defined in this section.

 #### Method